Care packages are expensive. With a capital E-X-P-E-N-S-I-V-E.

 For me, care packages were a tactile way I could send love and — dare I say it?– care to John while we were apart.
 It gave me something to focus my attention on, rather than just worrying or being upset.
 And it gave me a creative outlet, too.
 I knew that when John opened each care package, they would definitely make him smile.
 Or at the very least, he’d be well-fed.

 So, I started learning how to cut the costs of care packages.
 (If you want to see exactly how I did that, check out these 40 ways to save on care packages.)
-One of those ways was using the resources at my disposal– free programs and the internet.
-The best part?
-You can do this too!
+And, believe it or not, it is possible to score free stuff… and even free care packages with just a little bit of work on your part.

 Free packaging and supplies

+While you could go out and purchase boxes, packing tape, and labels, there’s a cheaper and better alternative.
 Did you know that the United States Postal System offers free care package kits?
+Seriously, they do.
+They’re specifically for military care packages and can be ordered online or by the phone.
 These Military Care Kits come stocked with different sized boxes, packing tape, labels, and customs forms.
+(Don’t forget– you also get a discount on shipping when you send by Priority mail through USPS to an APO/FPO/DPO address.)

 Don’t need the Military Care Kits?
 USPS also offer free postal supplies in bulk that can be ordered at online or by phone.
 And maybe the best thing of all?
 They will drop it off at your front door.
 You don’t even have to go into the post office for pick-up, making your life a little easier and less complicated.
 Learn all of the details and order your own Military Care Kits and bulk supplies for free.